Device Functions

 $positionFeedbackValue The position feedback value to set.

-WARNING: For the drive to read the feedback from the encoder connected to the auxiliary connector, the AuxiliaryFeedbackType parameter must be set to a feedback option other than “None”, and the feedback option must be supported on your drive.
+IMPORTANT: For the drive to read the feedback from the encoder that is connected to the auxiliary connector, the AuxiliaryFeedbackType Parameter must be set to IncrementalEncoderSquareWave.